INS Nistar (1969)

 INS Nistar was a submarine rescue vessel of the Indian Navy.
-Bought from reserve stock of the USSR in 1969, it was commissioned by the Indian Navy in 1971.
-The ship having a displacement of 800 tonnes had the capability of rescuing the crew of a disabled submarine from deep depths, using a "rescue bell", by the dry escape method, which avoided problems associated with decompression.
+She was bought from the reserve stocks of the USSR in 1969 and later commissioned by the Indian Navy in 1971.
+The ship, having a displacement of 800 tonnes, was capable of rescuing the crew of a disabled submarine from severe depths, using a "rescue bell", by the dry escape method, which avoided problems associated with decompression.